lukecdev/PP2-High-Low/README.md

 ## Introduction
-> Which Mountain? is a online JavaScript quiz where you test your knowledge of mountain ranges.

-> This website is showcasing JavaScript, HTML and CSS to create a interactive for front-end site, that responds to users actions.
+> Which Mountain? is a online JavaScript quiz to showcase JavaScript, HTML and CSS to create a interactive for front-end site, that responds to users actions.

 ## Table of contents